TuxVinyards/qqX/README.md

 @ Nov 27th, the beta is [stable and downloadable](https://github.com/TuxVinyards/qqX/releases/tag/1.11.0.02) and has several improvements, fixes and updates ....

+@ Dec 21st the [branch 1.11.0.04](https://github.com/TuxVinyards/qqX/tree/1.11.0.04) is _good to go_ but a fix for Windows downloads has just been pushed to Quickemu via Pete Batard's work at [Fido](https://github.com/pbatard/Fido/issues/98) and will take a little while to merge due to language fixes that are in place in qqX.

+The [language issue](https://github.com/quickemu-project/quickemu/issues/1113) was raised at Quickemu but shut down and not fixed ...

+New release hopefully in a day or two .... but clone the beta branch in the meantime.

 More in the [release notes](#release-notes) and wiki pages

 ### Launch from the Linux desktop or from the command line